evopen/blackness/README.md

 I hope I got the equation right.
 It's simply a null geodesic of schwarzschild(non-rotating, non-charged) blackhole.
 And numerical integrate it to get the path of a light ray.

+Notes and prototype are in the other [repo].

+I tried to use GPU to accelerate the render.
+But it turns out slower.
+Probably because GPU's low freq and slow when deal with float64.

 ## Usage
 download prebuilt binary from [releases].